HomeTrends › Costing & Finance

 The mistake I see over and over in 2026: the restaurant keeps buying on habit — same supplier from a decade ago, no bidding, no real-yield costing sheet — while protein inflation climbs between 11% and 16% annually across Latin America.
 The result: food cost floating at 39%, weekly waste at 9%, and between $2,100 and $5,400 disappearing every month in overpayment and damaged product.
 With the Masterestaurant method, a 140-seat restaurant consolidates from 13 unaudited suppliers to 4 to 6 certified vendors with a quarterly scorecard, drops waste from 9% to 2.8% in 90 days, and locks in fixed-price contracts covering 65% of purchasing volume.
 Diego F. Parra has verified this in more than 300 kitchens between 2025 and 2026: the purchasing system decides the margin, not the menu.

-Diego F. Parra documents the same pattern in consultancies from Monterrey to Santiago de Chile: when the purchasing manager has no system requiring at least three mandatory bids per critical ingredient, supply costs rise between 8% and 14% without anyone detecting it until the month-end close.
-That 30-day lag costs a restaurant with $50,000 in monthly sales between $1,400 and $2,800 in margin that can never be recovered.
-The difference between the restaurant that merely survives and the one that scales in 2026 is not the menu or the dining room: it is whether or not there is a purchasing protocol that measures real yield, evaluates vendors every quarter, and connects every purchase order to the plate's food cost before the invoice is signed.
-The system builds the discipline; without a system, purchasing is a cost that grows on its own with no one watching it.
+From Monterrey to Santiago de Chile I find the same pattern: without a system requiring at least three bids per critical ingredient, supply costs climb 8% to 14% and nobody notices until the close.
+That 30-day lag costs a restaurant doing $50,000 in monthly sales between $1,400 and $2,800 in margin it never recovers.
+And the line between merely surviving 2026 and actually scaling isn't the menu, isn't the dining room.
+It's whether a protocol exists that measures real yield, evaluates vendors every quarter, and ties every purchase order to the plate's food cost before the invoice gets signed.
+With a system, discipline builds itself; without one, purchasing grows into its own unwatched cost.

 Side-by-side comparison